Project

 Docker Compose

-Use the Docker Compose file deploy/with-nginx-and-letsencrypt/docker-compose.yml to set up a yopass instance with TLS transport encryption and certificate auto renewal using Let's Encrypt.
-First point your domain to the host you want to run yopass on.
-Then replace the placeholder values for VIRTUAL_HOST, LETSENCRYPT_HOST and LETSENCRYPT_EMAIL in deploy/with-nginx-and-letsencrypt/docker-compose.yml with your values.
-Afterwards change the directory to deploy/with-nginx-and-letsencrypt and start the containers with:
+Use the Docker Compose file deploy/with-nginx-proxy-and-letsencrypt/docker-compose.yml to set up a Yopass instance with TLS transport encryption and automatic certificate renewal using Let's Encrypt.
+First, point your domain to the host where you want to run Yopass.
+Then replace the placeholder values for VIRTUAL_HOST, LETSENCRYPT_HOST, and LETSENCRYPT_EMAIL in the docker-compose.yml file with your values.
+Change to the deployment directory and start the containers:

 docker-compose up -d